cgjuan01/Causal-deep-learning-GNN-multi-omic/README.md

 K = 100) barely differs from the uniform one (1.21).

-**What this does and does not establish.** It rules out connectivity as an explanation for the enrichment — the most obvious confound in network-based gene prioritisation.
+**What this does and does not establish.** It rules out connectivity as an explanation for the enrichment: the most obvious confound in network-based gene prioritisation.
 It does not establish that the *specific* biological wiring
 matters: degree-matched sampling holds connectivity fixed while randomising which genes are drawn, whereas degree-preserving rewiring holds connectivity fixed while